 My kids loved Gerber ravioli when they were little we kept a couple in our diaper bag where ever we go but also brought them on vacation.
 We preferred the no sauce options like turkey and vegetables.
 Gerber makes other toddler meals but we found the ravioli to be the only big hit.

 My kids snack like crazy and that can be expensive but I also hate carrying more than we need.
 Triscuit thins are crackers we all enjoy and are filling as well as popcorn.
 I will buy a back of premade popcorn and carry it in my carry on backpack along with the loaf of bread.
 Pringles are another good portable snack since they are in a container that protects them.
-We usually pack fruit snacks, some candy, and some other salty snacks such as chex mix, Buggles, and almost always combos as they are Mike’s favorite and the kids enjoy them too.
+We usually pack fruit snacks, some candy, and some other salty snacks such as chex mix, Buggles, and almost always combos as they are my husband’s favorite and the kids enjoy them too.

 We usually bring Slim jims which everyone eats and a variety of protein and granola bars.
 I have heard of people freezing cheese or bringing cheese but some countries will not allow dairy in and I’m just not sure how the cheese will be it doesn’t keep the right temperature and sweats out all its oil.
 Those cheese and meat gift sets would be a good option as well.
 I think a trip to Harry & Davids would be fun to check out all their “gourmet” travel food options.
 It’s easy to make an antipasto with jarred artichokes olives cured meats hot peppers roasted red peppers even sundried tomatoes can come packages and they can also be mixed into your quinoa cups.